Group II intron: Distribution and phylogeny

 Group II introns are found in rRNA, tRNA, and mRNA of organelles (chloroplasts and mitochondria) in fungi, plants, and protists, and also in mRNA in bacteria.
 The first intron to be identified as distinct from group I was the ai5γ group IIB intron, which was isolated in 1986 from a pre-mRNA transcript of the oxi 3 mitochondrial gene of Saccharomyces cerevisiae.

 A subset of group II introns encode essential splicing proteins, known as intron-encoded proteins or IEPs, in intronic ORFs.
 The length of these introns can, as a result, be up to 3 kb.
 Splicing occurs in almost identical fashion to nuclear pre-mRNA splicing with two transesterification steps, with both also using magnesium ions to stabilize the leaving group in each step, which has led some to theorize a phylogenetic link between group II introns and the nuclear spliceosome.
 Further evidence for this link includes structural similarity between the U2/U6 junction of spliceosomal RNA and domain V of group II introns, which contains the catalytic AGC triad and much of the heart of the active site, as well as parity between conserved 5' and 3' end sequences.
+Structural dynamics of group II intron domain VI during the two catalytic steps of splicing also resembles that of the spliceosomal U2 snRNA-intron branch helix, which further supports the evolutional link of the two splicing machineries.

 Many of these IEPs, including LtrA, share a reverse transcriptase domain and a "Domain X".
 Maturase K (MatK) is a protein somewhat similar to those intron-encoded proteins, found in plant chloroplasts.
 It is required for in vivo splicing of Group II introns, and can be found in chloroplastic introns or in the nuclear genome.
 Its RT domain is broken.